qwolilowp/Z_TENNOT_IU/README.md

 ![No Menu](a1.png?raw=true)
 ![All Menu](a4.png?raw=true)

-One quick Screencast of the running sequencer:
+One quick screencast of the running sequencer:

 https://www.z-tennot-iu.de/quickview1.webm